rachit-singhal12/web-based-Student-attendace-system/README.md

-# FOOD-APP
+# Project based on front end web technology
-food app using java
+using Html, CSs.